t2k/t2k.github.io/_posts/2014-10-14-filtered-backbone-collections.md

 ####MVC - [MODEL](http://backbonejs.org/#Collection) [VIEW](http://marionettejs.com/docs/marionette.compositeview.html) [CONTROLLER](http://marionettejs.com/docs/marionette.controller.html)

 MVC, Model-View-Controller, blah, blah, blah.
 My primary goal when developing a client-side web application is to establish a clear separation of responsibilities between **views** and **model** data.
 In the world of async web apps, a strict definition of the role played by the ***controller*** can get a little *fuzzy.* But I digress...
-In this post, I'm using the [AMD](http://requirejs.org/docs/whyamd.html#amd) specification, and in doing so, this enforces the modular design concept built into the application architecture.
+In this example, I'm using the [AMD](http://requirejs.org/docs/whyamd.html#amd) specification.   and by doing so it enforces modular design concept built into the application architecture.
 Each module has its own self contained scope and cannot communicate directly with other modules outside of it's intended scope.
 This  approach may seem like overkil, especially when designing a simple demo, however as client side complexity grows the AMD 'building-block' approach pays off.

 ####Feeling the MVC Backbone.Marionette Flow